Accessibility links

 For each prompt, the following options are available:

 • Global prompt: Use the global (default) prompt, which is available for all pilot services.
 If your service does not have a local prompt, Pangea AI will follow the global prompt.
-This article lists the current global prompt values.

 Title prompts: